linhub15/freestyle-movement-site/README.md

 * This website is developed by Patricia Limcangco and Hubert Lin.
 * The code for the website is open source and can be found at github.com/linhub15/FreestyleMovementWebsite

+## Updates
+* Currently working on rebuilding the site using PHP and Apache

 ## Contact
 If you would like to contribute to this website or make suggestions please email Hubert at:
 YEG.FreestyleSociety@gmail.com